Key Ideas about this Work of Art

 - It is possible that this vessel could have been used as an offering to deceased individuals.
 These types of offerings often included earthenware sculptures of people, plants, and animals.

 - The use of the peccary for this effigy jar likely represented the importance it had to the individuals in ancient times and the ecosystem at the time.

-Pre-Columbian Costa Rican and Nicaraguan ceramic artists excelled in combining traditional jar forms with those of animals.
-This small cylindrical jar is supported by three appendages modeled to represent a peccary, or wild pig, common to the Central American lowlands.
+Ancient Costa Rican and Nicaraguan ceramic artists excelled in combining traditional jar forms with those of animals.
+This object was modeled to represent a peccary, a small animal related to the pig, common to the Central American lowlands.
 Note the peccary’s characteristically long and slightly curled nose.
-The artist cleverly fashioned his arms to form two supports, so that he seems to balance upside-down like an acrobat.
+The artist cleverly positioned its front legs to form two supports, so that it seems to balance upside down like an acrobat.